Durham, UK Guide

 Approximately 15 minutes by train or 20 minutes by car from Durham.
 A historic seaside town steeped in maritime history and literary connections (think Dracula!), Whitby offers a unique blend of attractions.
 Climb the 199 steps to Whitby Abbey, explore the charming harbor, and sample fresh seafood.
 The town is also known for its jet jewelry and quirky shops.

-Approximately 1 hour by train or 1 hour 15 minutes by car from Durham.
-Step back in time at Beamish, an open-air museum that brings the history of North East England to life.
+1 hour 45 minutes by car Step back in time at Beamish, an open-air museum that brings the history of North East England to life.
 Explore a recreated 1900s town, a working farm, a coal mine, and a railway station.
 Interact with costumed characters, ride on vintage trams and buses, and experience what life was like in the region during the industrial revolution.

 30 minutes by car Home to the magnificent Alnwick Castle, one of the largest inhabited castles in England and a filming location for Harry Potter, Alnwick is a charming market town steeped in history.
 Explore the castle's opulent state rooms, wander through the beautiful Alnwick Garden with its Grand Cascade and Poison Garden, and browse the independent shops and cafes in the town center.